 The Pennsy built 139 GG1s between 1934 and '43.
 The bidirectional streamlined locomotive was mainly used for passenger trains, although several examples were regeared for freight service.
 The massive 460,000 lb. locos could hit speeds of 100 mph and the electric motors had a peak horsepower rating of 8,000 (4,600+ hp for continuous operation).

-These amazing locomotives shook the ground when they passed at speed along the four-track PRR Northeast Corridor but glided smoothly and almost silently into stations.
+These amazing locomotives shook the ground when they passed at speed along the four-track PRR Northeast Corridor - I clearly remember feeling the ground move and the large wind gusts as they passed by when I was a kid fascinated by trains - but glided smoothly and almost silently into stations.
 The big G's reliability kept them in regular service until the early 1980s when age, rust, frame cracks and replacement part difficulties made it more cost-effective to replace them with modern, but duller-looking electric locomotives.

 Sixteen GG1s remain; none are operational.
 Most are now displayed in museums.
 Nevertheless, over a 50-year period, the engine became one of the most recognized electric locomotives in the world and is still well-known to train enthusiasts everywhere.